Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Despite my illness, we managed to complete the 25 kilometers.
 The "family" plans were to meet up in Castro, but I didn't know if I had that distance in me.
 I would take the day as it came.

 The first 4.3 km from Berducedo to La Mesa is a 1.3 kilometer walk uphill followed by about a three kilometer downhill.
 After La Mesa, the fun ends.
-The rest of our day six on the Camino Primitivo is nothing but long, long hill climbs and punctuated with very steep downhills to boot.
+The rest of our day six on the Camino Primitivo is nothing but long, long hill climbs and punctuated with very steep downhills.

 The downhill from Buspol to the Embalse de Salime reservoir is torture on the legs and feet, but at least it is in lovely forest paths that are not paved!